qlkube/qlkube/README.md

 In addition to the directly mapped operations from the openapi spec, qlkube provides an 'all' query type that gives a more natural 'kubectl' influenced interface into the api.

+qlkube ships with the Apollo GraphQL Playground, so you can play around with the api straight away.

 ![Demo](docs/qlkube.gif)

 ## Example Queries